-Where temporary or permanent structures are used for lifting they must be proven to be of sufficient load bearing capacity to support lifting operations.
+Where temporary or permanent structures are used for lifting, they must be proven to be of sufficient load bearing capacity to support lifting operations.

-For simple lifts (as defined in UK LOLER ACOP) - using telehandlers and excavators - a simple lift plan and risk assessment is sufficient.
+For simple lifts using telehandlers and excavators a simple lift plan and risk assessment is sufficient.
 This must be recorded and available for inspection.